Olifant (instrument): Italy

-The Horn or Oliphant of Ulph, preserved in the treasury of York Minster, is one of a group that were carved in Salerno in the first half of the eleventh century.
-In one of its bands of low-relief carving, addorsed paired griffons have tails that terminate in monstrous eared heads.
+The Horn or Oliphant of Ulph, preserved in the treasury of York Minster, is part of the above group olifants that were carved in either Salerno or Amalfi in the first half of the eleventh century.
+While various animals like griffons and unicorns are found in low-relief carving on the Oliphant of Ulph, much of this imagery was likely Islamic in origin, recalling ancient art from Babylonia and Syria.